Dr Dafne Zuleima Morgado Ramirez

 Zuleima is passionate about multidisciplinary research that aims to achieve technology that is affordable, appropriate, accessible and inclusive.
 Her research interests are human-computer interaction, assistive and wearable technology, participatory research, social media, social model of disability, adult autism, in development countries and biomedical engineering (medical devices, biomechanics, biomedical instrumentation, signal processing).

-Before joining UCL and the GDI Hub she obtained a PhD in Biomechanics and Sports Science, an MSc in Biomedical Engineering, a Postgraduate Diploma in Rehabilitation Engineering and an undergraduate degree in Biomedical Engineering.
-She has also worked in industry as a Clinical Engineer.
+Before joining UCL and the GDI Hub she/they obtained a PhD in Biomechanics and Sports Science, an MSc in Biomedical Engineering, a Postgraduate Diploma in Rehabilitation Engineering and an undergraduate degree in Biomedical Engineering.
+She/they have also worked in industry as a Clinical Engineer.

 When not doing research, Zuleima is making (https://en.wikipedia.org/wiki/Maker_culture).

 02 April 2019

 How can we innovate and co-create in autism research?